Wolox/tech-guides/Android/Methodologies/code-review-guide.md

 Note: The models are not accompanied by their function, it is implicit (that is, they are not named User Model).

 ### <a name="topic-interfaces-naming"></a> 8) Interfaces naming
-Interfaces must have the prefix `i`, which allows them to be identified quickly.
+Interfaces must have the prefix `I`, which allows them to be identified quickly.
 This also increases productivity with the search function or the IDE's autocomplete feature.

 Note: This requirement covers both the interfaces used in MVP (for views) and any other interface used in the project.